 As the stages and types of editing often overlap, packaged services provide continuity and economy of effort (for me), which also saves you money!

-Choose an Editing Package from the following that works for you:
+Choose an Editing Package that Works for YOU:

 Substantive Package – 4-5 rounds combining the Beta Plus and the Content Edit services

-- Plus: option of getting more eyes on your story with my BFF Beta Brigade
+- option of getting more eyes on your story with my BFF Beta Brigade

 - $35/1,000 words